Taking tea in a historic home in Canada’s most British city, Victoria, British Columbia

 The most iconic spot for afternoon tea is the historic Fairmont Empress Hotel, which has been serving tea since 1908.
 There are also other great places in the city to take your afternoon tea.
-Like Pendray Restaurant at the Gatsby Mansion, where my sister and I spent a casual and elegant afternoon.
+Like Pendray Inn & Tea House, where my sister and I spent a casual and elegant afternoon.

-Today Gatsby Mansion is a boutique bed-and-breakfast operated as part of the Huntingdon Manor Hotel.
-Pendray Restaurant on the main floor offers a traditional Victoria Afternoon Tea.
+Today Pendray Inn is a boutique bed-and-breakfast operated as part of the Huntingdon Manor Hotel.
+Pendray Tea House on the main floor offers a traditional Victoria Afternoon Tea.

+Pendray offers a selection of TWG teas.
 Our server poured tea into our cups in a circular motion.
 When I asked about that, she said it was an old tradition.
 Pouring tea in a clockwise manner welcomes your guest; pouring tea in an anticlockwise manner signals you’d like them to leave.
 She said she hadn’t yet poured anticlockwise.
-I was not able to find any information online to validate this tradition, but I did discover that there are a wealth of tea superstitions, including that stirring your tea anticlockwise spells trouble.
+I was unable to find any information online to validate this tradition, but I did discover a wealth of tea superstitions, including one about stirring your tea anticlockwise spelling trouble.